 - Students rarely ever used email as a means of communication before Covid 19.

 - A phenomenon that I have discovered due to distant learning, is that many of our students write their entire email message in the "Subject" line. (it is more than you would think)

 - Proper email writing is not a part of our curriculum.
 We just assume everyone knows how to use email.

 Tips For Sending an Email:

-Think of an Email as having 6 main components that is professionally written.
+Think of an Email as having 6 main components that are professionally written.
 Avoid using "Text Talk"

 This is a short phrase that summarizes the reason for your message or the goal of your communication.
 It is important to include a subject line when sending a professional email so your audience knows exactly what to expect and is able to locate the message easily if needed.
 For example, you need the counseling secretary to send a copy of your high school transcript sent to a particular college.
 In the subject line, you can say, "Your name: GHS High School Transcript"

 This is the first line of your email and generally acts as the greeting.
 For example: Hello Mrs. Coats, This is formal and should not be addressed as "Hey whats up Mrs. Coats"